DAY 01 Cape Town – Hermanus – Swellendam - Mossel Bay

 DAY 03 Oudtshoorn – Cango Wildlife Ranch – Garden Route - Knysna

-After breakfast we visit the Cango Wildlife Ranch and Valley of Ancients, an endangered species breeding facility extraordinaire.
+After breakfast you visit the Cango Wildlife Ranch and Valley of Ancients, an endangered species breeding facility extraordinaire.
 Then depart for George and Wilderness National Park.
-We skirt around the lakes with stops at scenic viewpoints to Knysna.
+You skirt around the lakes with stops at scenic viewpoints to Knysna.
 The town is situated on the edge of the Knysna Lagoon with its entrance to the sea guarded by two promontories known as the "Heads".
 The area also falls within a National Park proclaimed to conserve the extraordinary natural beauty of the lakelands and adjacent indigenous forests.
-Knysna also offers shopping opportunities of unusual locally made art and craft, etc. We join a sundowner cruise on the lagoon.
+Knysna also offers shopping opportunities of unusual locally made art and craft, etc. You join a sundowner cruise on the Knysna lagoon to enjoy the beautiful surrounds of Knysna.
+You overnight in Knysna.

 DAY 04 Knysna – Plettenberg Bay – Tsitsikamma National Park

-We explore Knysna and travel further via Plettenberg Bay for a short visit.
-Then we traverse through magnificently scenic river valley passes.
-We visit the Tsitsikamma National Park (Khoisan for 'The place of much water" stretching over 100 km of wild and rocky coastline characterised by massive cliffs, narrow isolated beaches and shady indigenous forests along the river valleys.
-Our next stop is Storms River with the impressive Paul Sauer Bridge across the valley towering some 139 m above the river.
-The final part of our journey takes us past a few coastal holiday villages to Port Elizabeth, also called the 'Friendly City' where you are dropped off at the airport for your onward flight (not earlier than a 17h00 departure - kindly check with us before you book your flight).
+You visit the Tsitsikamma National Park (Khoisan for 'The place of much water' stretching over one hundred kilometres of wild and rocky coastline characterized by massive cliffs, narrow isolated beaches and shady indigenous forests along the river valleys.
+In the park you can do a relaxing walk/hike to the suspension bridge stretching over the mouth of the Storms river.
+The final part of our journey takes us past a few coastal holiday villages to Port Elizabeth, also called the 'Friendly City' where the tour ends.

 |What to bring||Camera, Binoculars, A hat, Sunscreen|